bigbagy/image-processing-Seams-Carving/README.md

+This is a replication of the Seams Carving method in research paper by Shai Avidan and Ariel Shamir: http://www.faculty.idc.ac.il/arik/SCWeb/imret/index.html

-Seams carving allows us to perform "content-aware" image resizing for both reduction/expansion and intelligent object removal with seam carving operator.
-This allows image to be resized without losing or distorting meaningful content from scaling, sometimes called "content aware" resizing and removal.
+Seams Carving allows us to perform "content-aware" image resizing for both reduction/expansion and intelligent object removal.
+It allows image to be resized without losing or distorting meaningful content from scaling, sometimes called "content aware" resizing and removal.

 This implementation of seam carving is written in Python using Numpy and OpenCV library.